Jaga-bla/Jaga-bla/README.md

 Check out some of my notable projects and contributions:

-- [Project Veritas RP](https://veritas-rp.pl/) as a lead backend engineer
+- [Project Veritas RP](https://veritas-rp.pl/) as a lead backend python developer